-If you answered no to these questions, you may be feeling stuck in a dead end job.
+If you answered no to these questions, you might be feeling stuck in a dead-end job.

 What are some options to improve my career situation?

-Create a Career Journal to keep track of your career goals, action steps, certifications, accomplishments, achievements, and references all in one area.
+Create a Career Journal to track your career goals, action steps, certifications, accomplishments, achievements, and references all in one area.